bmesuere/PhD-thesis/chapter1.md

 - add image that shows the procedure

 ![Shotgun metaproteomics approach used to identify microbial proteins in human faecal samples.
 Taken from @Verberkmoes2009.](images/ch1fig3.jpg){#fig:ch1fig3}

+- read Griet her introduction and review this text

 ========